Study of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $2\pi^{+}\pi^{-}\pi^{0}$, and $2\pi^{+}\pi^{-}2\pi^{0}$ using

-In this Letter, we use a novel source of antineutrons~\cite{ycz}, which differs significantly from traditional techniques.
-The $J/\psi$ meson, with its high production cross section in $\ee$ annihilation and substantial decay branching fraction of \jnp, $(2.12\pm0.09)\times10^{-3}$~\cite{pdg2024}, emerges as a promising new source of $\bar{n}$.
+In this Letter, we use a novel source of antineutrons~\cite{ycz} from $J/\psi$ decays to overcome traditional production challenges.
+The $J/\psi$ meson, produced copiously in $\ee$ annihilation with a branching fraction of \jnp, $(2.12\pm0.09)\times10^{-3}$~\cite{pdg2024}, emerges as a promising new source of $\bar{n}$.
 By measuring $p\pi^{-}$, we can accurately determine the momentum of the $\bar{n}$.
+While previous BESIII studies~\cite{BES_scatter1, BES_scatter2, BES_scatter3} used two-body $J/\psi$ decays for fixed-momentum hyperon ($\Lambda, \Sigma, \rm{and}~ \Xi$) scattering, the three-body \jnp~decay here provides a continuous antineutron spectrum, enabling a cross-section scan over a wide momentum range.
 The interaction between the $\bar{n}$ and protons in the target material, located within a small radius of the $\ee$ beam pipe, enables a precise study of the cross section and the properties of the final states.
-Notably, this work presents the first observation of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $\bar{n} p \to 2\pi^{+}\pi^{-}\pi^{0}$, and $\bar{n} p \to 2\pi^{+}\pi^{-}2\pi^{0}$ at an $e^+e^-$ collider, as well as the first investigation of these processes with $\bar{n}$ momenta exceeding 800~MeV/$c$.
-Refs.~\cite{BES_scatter1, BES_scatter2, BES_scatter3} have applied this technique to study hyperon ($\Lambda, \Sigma, \rm{and}~ \Xi$) scattering at BESIII, where the hyperons similarly originate from $J/\psi$ decays and the target resides in the beam pipe material.
 Following the single-tag (ST) and double-tag (DT) approach described in Refs.~\cite{BES_scatter3, BES_scatter33}, we employ a similar analysis strategy to minimize systematic uncertainties associated with the branching fraction of \jnp, the $p\pi^{-}$ selection, and the total number of $J/\psi$ events.
 Specifically, the ST selection involves reconstructing $p\pi^{-}$ from \jnp.
 The DT selection extends this by additionally reconstructing the final-state particles from the $\bar{n}p$ interaction, $2\pi^{+}\pi^{-}i\pi^{0}$ ($i=0, 1, 2$), as discussed in detail later.